Why Knowing Your Audience is Important

 A common misconception when constructing online learning material is the assumption everyone learns the same.
 Not only do people of different ages learn differently, but children of the same age learn differently as well.
 The new age of technology and its ever-changing nature make it difficult for those in the boomer generation to keep up.
 Attention spans of children also differ greatly and can alter how much information they retain.

-Remember, don’t construct content you think people will be interested in.
-Research what content your course audience is interested in, and craft your online course that way.
-If your course is geared toward pre-teens, incorporate engaging content they’ll find interesting.
+Remember, don’t construct content you think people are interested in.
+Research what content your course audience is interested in.
+Is your course is geared toward pre-teens?
+Then, incorporate engaging content they’ll find interesting.
 Are you creating online courses for an auto mechanic certification course?
 Include gamification features those interested in automobiles would find engaging.

 What is Their Skill Level?